johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 ### 1. Objective of the guideline

-The objective of this guideline is to provide medical device manufacturers, authorities and notified bodies instructions and to provide them with a concrete checklist to
+The objective of this guideline is to provide medical device and IVD manufacturers, authorities and notified bodies instructions and to provide them with a concrete checklist to

-- understand what the expectations of the notified bodies and authorities are,
+- understand what the expectations of the notified bodies and authorities are, resulting from medical device regulations such as MDR (Regulation 2017/745) and IVDR (Regulation 2017/746) as well as from the AI Act (Regulation 2024/1689),
-- to promote step-by-step implementation of safety of medical devices, that implement artificial intelligence methods, in particular machine learning,
+- to promote step-by-step implementation of safety of medical devices and IVD, that implement artificial intelligence methods, in particular machine learning,
 - to compensate for the lack of a harmonized standard (in the interim) to the greatest extent possible.

-The guideline is **not** meant to serves as a training manual or guideline to achieve the safety of AI based medical devices.
+The guideline is **not** meant to serves as a training manual or guideline to achieve the safety of AI based medical devices respectively IVD.
 It is to be a guideline for its review.

 The annex lists the recitals which led to the development of this guideline.

 ### 2. Scope of applicability and target group

-This guideline is only applicable to medical devices that use AI methods, in particular machine learning.
+This guideline is only applicable to medical devices and IVD that use AI methods, in particular machine learning.
+The requirements laid out by the AI Act, though, mostly do not affect medical devices of class I and IVD of class A.

 The guideline applies in particular to
 - Manufacturers of these products
 - Their service providers (such as engineering providers)
 - People and organizations that must assess the safety of these products, such as auditors, authorities and notified bodies.